eliyahuPorush/shop-sorter-telegram-bot/README.md

 ﻿# Supermarket Shopping List Sorter Bot

 Welcome to the Supermarket Shopping List Sorter Bot!
 This bot helps you organize your shopping list based on supermarket categories.
-Developed using .NET 8 and integrating the power of the OpenAI GPT API, this bot streamlines your shopping experience by categorizing items efficiently.
+Developed using **.NET 8** and integrating the power of the **OpenAI GPT API**, this bot streamlines your shopping experience by categorizing items efficiently.

 ## Features